Olympus OM-D E-M5 Mark III

 The Olympus OM-D E-M5 Mark III is the third iteration of the enthusiast-level mirrorless interchangeable-lens camera produced by Olympus on the Micro Four-Thirds system.
 The camera is the successor to the Olympus OM-D E-M5 Mark II and was released on November 15, 2019.

-The E-M5 Mark III boasts the multi-shot high resolution mode introduced in the E-M5 Mark II, allowing the 20MP sensor to produce 50MP images while on tripod.
+The E-M5 Mark III boasts the multi-shot high resolution mode introduced in the E-M5 Mark II, allowing the 20 MP sensor to produce 50 MP JPEG images or 80 MP raw images while on tripod.
 As with most Olympus Micro Four-Thirds cameras, the E-M5 Mark III includes 5-axis image stabilization in the camera body, allowing lenses without image stabilization to be fitted to the camera.
 The E-M5 Mark III is capable of 4K video at 30 and 24 frames per second.